The Rainbow Facts

 The next auction of OFCOM licences will take place in 2020.
 The UK may price itself out of the licence to excite atoms in the air below and above our heads up to the ionosphere.

-Small market town councils should own the local license to excite a few non-ionising frequencies of the electromagnetic spectrum in our communities, like FromeFM but with more listeners and less power.
+Small market town councils could own the local license to excite a few non-ionising frequencies of the electromagnetic spectrum in the skies above our communities, like FromeFM but with more listeners and less power.
+Mendip DC could make money from thin air!

 Want to know more?